UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/OnDemand.md

 We may add additional storage entries in the menu and side bar -- for example, shared project directories -- later and as these become available.
 However, these will not include storage directly attached to other clusters, for technical reasons.

+#### rclone and UCL OneDrive

+If you have set up UCL OneDrive as a remote using [`rclone`](https://rclone.org/) on the cluster, your OneDrive storage will show up as a location in the File Browser.
+You can then use the Copy and Move tools to transfer files between the cluster and OneDrive.

+Additional remotes may show up here, but we have not yet tested these.

 ### Active Jobs

 ++"Jobs"++ ➡ ++"Active Jobs"++